Medical Image Analysis · Computational Imaging

 A lightweight lab notebook – recent papers, positions, and project updates.

-Unpaired chest X-ray translation method for lung opacity diagnosis accepted in Pattern Recognition Letters, improving segmentation and classification across multiple datasets.
+Unpaired chest X-ray translation method for lung opacity diagnosis published in Pattern Recognition Letters, improving segmentation and classification across clinical lung disease datasets.

 Oct 2024 Graduation